-US seeking to amplify voices of protest in Iran amid turmoil
+Esper says he’s seen no hard evidence embassies under threat

 Esper said Iran deserves credit for taking responsibility for the shootdown.

 “My hunch is it was an accident,” he said, adding that although Iranian government officials initially blamed American propaganda, they ultimately “did the right thing by admitting it.”
+He said they need to allow a full investigation.

 The Ukrainian plane crash early Wednesday killed all 176 people on board, mostly Iranians and Iranian-Canadians.
-After initially pointing to a technical failure and insisting the armed forces were not to blame, Iranian authorities on Saturday admitted to accidentally shooting it down.
+After initially pointing to a technical failure and insisting the armed forces were not to blame, Iranian authorities on Saturday admitted to accidentally shooting it down with its air defenses.
 That acknowledgement came in the face of mounting accusations by Western leaders.

 Iran downed the Ukrainian flight as Tehran braced for retaliation after firing ballistic missiles at two bases in Iraq housing U.S. forces.
 The ballistic missile attack, which caused no casualties, was a response to the killing of Gen. Qassem Soleimani, Iran’s top general, in a U.S. drone strike in Baghdad.